Morgan-Griffiths/wingspan/README.md

    3. Trigger any special abilities of the bird card (if any).
 2. Gain food
    1. Choose food from the bird feeder or reroll if available.
-   2. Discard a card for an extra food (if applicable).
+   2. Discard a ca rd for an extra food (if applicable).
    3. Trigger bird card abilities in the forrest.
 3. Lay eggs
    1. Discard a food for an extra egg (if applicable).